TypeStrong/grunt-ts/README.md

 grunt.registerTask("default", ["ts:dev"]);
 ```

-You can see a sample grunt file here : https://github.com/basarat/grunt-ts/blob/master/Gruntfile.js
+You can see/grab a sample grunt file here : https://github.com/basarat/grunt-ts/blob/master/sample/Gruntfile.js

 ### Different configurations per target
 Configuration options are per target.
 You can see how you can have one set of default options and then override